dnocode/dnocode-yii2-awsddb/README.md

     ```
 #TODO
 1. batch operations with transaction
-2. support for relation
+2. support for rest default operation (means work with activeDataProvider)
-3. iterator for query with more than 1MB